-The West Kelowna Warriors look to snap a three-game losing stretch as they play host to the Wenatchee Wild on Saturday night at Royal LePage Place.
+The West Kelowna Warriors play their final home game on the regular season schedule as they host the Wenatchee Wild on Wednesday night at Royal LePage Place.

 Warriors vs. Wild 2017/18 Schedule:

 Friday, October 13th @ Royal LePage Place (4-2 Wild) (BOXSCORE)

 Friday, November 10th @ Town Toyota Center (9-2 Wild) (BOXSCORE)

 Saturday, December 2nd @ Royal LePage Place (4-3 Warriors/OT) (BOXSCORE)

 Friday, January 12th @ Town Toyota Center (5-4 Warriors/OT) (BOXSCORE)